-Scoop the casserole mixture into a 9×13-inch glass baking dish, then top with the buttered corn flakes.
+- Scoop the casserole mixture into the baking dish and top with the buttered corn flakes.

-Bake the casserole at 350ºF for 40-45 minutes.
-Cool the casserole slight before serving.
+- Bake for 40-45 minutes.
+Cool slightly before serving.

-SOUP – If you don’t want to use cream of chicken soup, you can use cream of celery or even cream of mushroom instead.
+- SOUP – If you don’t want to use cream of chicken soup, you can use cream of celery soup or even cream of mushroom soup instead.
 Also, if you make your own homemade condensed soups, that should work well in this recipe instead of using canned soup.

-SHREDDED POTATOES – For this casserole I always stick to using the cubed hash browns.
+- SHREDDED POTATOES – For this casserole I always stick to using the cubed hash browns.
 However, I’ve been told by friends I trust that it is also good when made with shredded hash browns.
-If you’re wanting to give it a try, I would say go for it!
+If you’re wanting to give it a try for mor of a hash brown casserole, I would say go for it!

 How to Store Leftovers

-Keep the leftover casserole in an airtight container in the refrigerator.
+Cover the leftover casserole with aluminum foil or store in an airtight container in the refrigerator.
 The casserole will keep for up to three days.
 The only downside is that the corn flake cereal topping does get soggy.
 This might not both you, but if it does, you can make some fresh corn flake topping and add it to the top of the leftover casserole.

 - Preheat oven to 350F.